-Britain’s population of some 10,000 greater horseshoe bats (Rhinolophus ferrumequinum) was until recently restricted to south and west Wales and south-west England.
+Britain’s population of around 13,000 greater horseshoe bats (Rhinolophus ferrumequinum) was until recently restricted to south and west Wales and south-west England.

 As its population has started to recover, individuals and small colonies have been recorded as far away as North Wales and Sussex.
 Unlike the lesser horseshoe bat, it is absent from Ireland.

-The Vincent Wildlife Trust has sought to conserve horseshoe bats through:
+Vincent Wildlife Trust (VWT) has sought to conserve horseshoe bats through:

-- training workshops based around its reserves to inform ecological consultants and SNCO staff about appropriate mitigation measures for the species.
+- training workshops based around its reserves to inform ecological consultants and Statutory Nature Conservation Organisations (SNCO) staff about appropriate mitigation measures for the species;

 - Learn more about the greater horseshoe bat via our Resources

 - Learn about the PhD study on the greater horseshoe bat in our PhD student blog

 - Read about our bat reserves in Britain and Ireland